decodehelix/PrimerTemplate/README.md

 # PrimerTemplate

-This repo have two files:
+This repo have two files Mispriming.py and TwoSideChange.py.
-  Mispriming.py \ &
-  TwoSideChange.py.

 ## Mispriming.py
 This have the source code for calculating Gibbs free energy (∆G) of primer-template complex.